HHS/meshrdf/README.md

 The vocabulary, `meta/vocabulary.ttl`, includes data proprerties used to indicate which entities are still present in MeSH XmL, and which are no longer present.

-The scripts described here produce N-triples files that are inputs to the data processing that preserves URis and adds these properties.
+However, these scripts produce N-triples files that are inputs to the data processing that preserves URIs and adds these properties.

-Once this data processing is released, you can obtain N-triples files preserving IRIs for these entities from [mesh.nt.gz](ftp://ftp.nlm.nih.gov/online/mesh/mesh.nt.gz) and [mesh.nt](ftp://ftp.nlm.nih.gov/online/mesh/mesh.nt) online.
+You can get N-triples files preserving URIs from [mesh.nt.gz](ftp://ftp.nlm.nih.gov/online/mesh/mesh.nt.gz) and [mesh.nt](ftp://ftp.nlm.nih.gov/online/mesh/mesh.nt) online.